metno/mkharp/README.md

 ## Invocation

+A mor complete example of how to use this application can be found [here](docs/usage.md).

 The application takes several command-line arguments, many of which are mandatory.
 Run the application with `--help` to see the full list of arguments.

 An example invocation may look like this: